intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 \_dev\_info/warn functions.
 The relevant code snippet with highlighted markings is shown in Figure 3.

-The check\_host\_input smatch pattern attempts to to provide a rough indication of severity for each finding via “warn” or “error” keywords highlighted in grey in Figure 2.
+The check\_host\_input Smatch pattern attempts to to provide a rough indication of severity for each finding via “warn” or “error” keywords highlighted in grey in Figure 2.
 Whenever a host input is being used as a condition for iteration, assigned to an external variable, returned by